arieshsieh0402/arieshsieh0402/README.md

 Hsien-Te Hsieh
 ===============================

-Programmer / Lawyer
+Software engineer / Lawyer
 -------------------

-I’m a lawyer in Taiwan and a self-taught software developer.
+I am a software engineer in Taiwan with a legal background.

 ```javascript
 const arieshsieh = {